pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 This guide contains instructions for a Pryv.io cluster installation.
 You should have prepared your machines with the [Deployment Design Guide](https://api.pryv.com/customer-resources/#documents) first.

-## Prerequisites Check

-Please run these commands and compare the output with values below.
-You might have to use `docker-ce` and your versions can be newer:

-    $ docker -v
-    Docker version 17.05.0-ce, build 89658be

-    $ docker-compose -v
-    docker-compose version 1.18.0, build 8dd22a9

-If your DNS is set up correctly, the following command should yield the fully qualified domain name of the machine you intend to use as a central Pryv Register server:

-    $ dig NS ${DOMAIN}

-Normally, your NS records should resolve to the names you gave to the Register server you intend to set up.
-Please check that your A records exist and point to the same machine.

 ## Configuration Install